Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Methods

-By using the theoretical frameworks of Bousquet~\etal~\cite{bousquet2017optimal}, generative latent variable models can be trained from the perspective of OT.
+It has been shown in the previous section that the training objective can be modified to contain the KL-divergence with the aggregated posterior.
+By using the theoretical framework of Bousquet~\etal~\cite{bousquet2017optimal}, we will show that this constraint on the aggregated posterior can be an OT solution.
 Most works employ this technique to provide an alternative to the conventional VAE objective~\cite{patrini2019sinkhorn, tolstikhin2019wasserstein}.
 We specifically consider the optimization problem in the conditional setting for probabilistic segmentation and have framed previous literature accordingly to this context.
-Consequently, we can elegantly present an alternative training objective for the PU-Net.